 (d) Controllable Load Resources.

 (2) The amount of RRS provided by individual Generation Resources and Controllable Load Resources is specified in the Operating Guides.
-Each Resource providing RRS must be On-Line and capable of ramping the Resource’s Ancillary Service Resources Responsibility for RRS within ten minutes of the notice to deploy RRS, must be immediately responsive to system frequency, and must be able to maintain the scheduled level of deployment for the period of service commitment.
+Each Resource providing RRS must be On-Line and capable of ramping to the Resource’s RRS award within ten minutes of the notice to deploy RRS and must be immediately responsive to system frequency.
 The amount of RRS on a Generation Resource may be further limited by requirements of the Operating Guides.